mongodb/mongo-c-driver/src/libmongoc/doc/configuring_tls.rst

 Encrypted PEM files (e.g., setting ``tlsCertificateKeyPassword``) are also not supported, and will result in error when attempting to load them.

 When ``tlsCAFile`` is set, the driver will only allow server certificates issued by the authority (or authorities) provided.
-When no ``tlsCAFile`` is set, the driver will look up the Certificate Authority using the ``System Local Machine Root`` certificate store to confirm the provided certificate or the ``Current user certificate store`` if the ``System Local Machine Root`` certificate store is unavailable.
+When no ``tlsCAFile`` is set, the driver will look up the Certificate Authority using the ``System Local Machine Root`` certificate store to confirm the provided certificate.

 When ``crl_file`` is set with :symbol:`mongoc_ssl_opt_t`, the driver will import the revocation list to the ``System Local Machine Root`` certificate store.

+Setting ``tlsDisableCertificateRevocationCheck`` disables certificate revocation checking.

-Setting ``tlsDisableOCSPEndpointCheck`` and ``tlsDisableCertificateRevocationCheck`` has no effect.
+Setting ``tlsDisableOCSPEndpointCheck`` has no effect.

 The Online Certificate Status Protocol (OCSP) is partially supported (see `RFC 6960 <https://tools.ietf.org/html/rfc6960>`_).